zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     /**
      * Example on how to call JobGet getCommon method.
-     * The getCommon method is given a GetJobParams object filled with search parameters which will
+     * The getCommon method is given a JobGetInputData object filled with search parameters which will
      * retrieve a list of all jobs.
      *
      * @param prefix partial or full job name to use for searching